 What is a brand positioning statement?

-A brand positioning statement is a short, written definition that clearly states: who your company is, who your customers are, what your brand does for them, and why they value what you do.
+A brand positioning statement is a short, written definition that clearly states: who your company is, who your target audience are, what your brand does for them, and why they value what you do.

 What’s a brand positioning statement for?